Dr Mollie Barrow

 It would seem Mollie had willed that the funds be invested in a Nat West trust fund for the benefit of the Sparkbrook Association (of 31 Farm road, Birmingham) and/or the Nursery School Association, and/or the National Trust, and/or to “such charities or for such charitable purposes as the trustees may at their uncontrolled and unfettered discretion determine”.
 Called the Dr Charlotte Mary Helen Grace Barrow Charitable Trust, the charity continues to this day.

-At one point, it would seem that there was a plaque in her honour in Braithwaite Street, perhaps on a child care centre.
+At one point, it would seem that there was a plaque in her honour in Braithwaite Street, perhaps on a child care centre, and there is a street names after her, Barrow Walk.

 Her husband, George C Barrow, died in 1998 and was Lord Mayor of Birmingham in 1965-66.